schemathesis/schemathesis/README.rst

 1. Schema preparation; ``schemathesis`` package provides multiple ways to initialize the schema - ``from_path``, ``from_dict``, ``from_uri``, ``from_file`` and ``from_wsgi``.

-2. Test parametrization; ``@schema.parametrize()`` generates separate tests for all endpoint/method combination available in the schema.
+2. Test parametrization; ``@schema.parametrize()`` generates separate tests for all endpoint/method combinations available in the schema.

 3. A network call to the running application; ``case.call`` does it.